 Are you a fan of classic lemonade but looking to switch things up?
 Our pink lemonade is the answer!
-With just the right amount of sweetness and a burst of berry flavor, it's a refreshing twist on a timeless favorite.
-This fun and colorful drink uses fresh ingredients, is customizable, and comes together in minutes.
+With just the right sweetness and a burst of berry flavor, it's a refreshing twist on a classic.
+It's fun and colorful, uses a few fresh ingredients, is customizable (use your favorite berries), and comes together in minutes.

-Homemade lemonade is a refreshing, delicious, and healthy drink that is perfect for any occasion, especially during Summer for barbecues, picnics, potlucks, camping trips, hiking, and similar activities.
+Homemade lemonade is sweet and refreshing, perfect for any occasion.
+It is especially popular as a Summer drink for barbecues, picnics and potlucks.
+If stored correctly, it can also be taken on camping trips, hiking, and similar activities.

-This is our best recipe with a burst of berries, giving it a gorgeous pink hue and unique flavor.
+This is our best recipe, with the berries giving it a gorgeous pink hue and unique flavor.
+It is a close cousin to this blueberry vodka lemonade recipe.

-Of course, this is the part that you can modify to suit your and your family's palate.
+Of course, this is the part you can modify to suit your and your family's palate.

-- Healthier: it allows you to control the ingredients that go into it.
-You can use fresh, natural ingredients and avoid artificial colors, flavors, and preservatives found in store-bought lemonade.
+Healthier: you control the ingredients that go into it.
+Use fresh, natural ingredients and avoid artificial colors, flavors, and preservatives in store-bought lemonade.

 Lemonade is made by mixing freshly squeezed lemon juice, sugar, and water.